 While swiping a taste from the bowl is one of those guilty pleasures you get to enjoy as a cook, it’s not something you generally share with guests.
 Though they might love it, serving them a bowl of dough would seem quite strange.

 Plus there are the food safety issues.
-With uncooked eggs and flour in the dough, there are risks.
+With uncooked eggs and flour in the dough, it’s not the best idea to go hog wild no matter how tempting it is.

 Now I know we have all survived many a bite of uncooked cookie dough and lived to tell the tale.
 That is a risk-rewards balance I am usually willing to take in my own life too.